Sylvia Harris: Early career

-Harris moved to Boston after college and discovered graphic design as a career path.
+Harris moved to Boston after college and worked at WGBH-TV.
+This was a formative time for Harris and led to her discovery of graphic design as a career path.
 Harris began working at Washington Business Group on Health, where Chris Pullman mentored her.
 Her second position was at Architects Collaborative working on environmental graphics.
-On Pullman's advice she left Architects Collaborative to earn an MFA in graphic design from Yale.
+On Pullman's advice she left Architects Collaborative to go back to school.
+She graduated with a Master of Fine Arts in graphic design from Yale University.

-After graduating she co-founded Two Twelve Associates, Inc. with David Gibson and Juanita Dugdale in 1980.
-During this time she did design work for Citibank.
+After graduating she co-founded Two Twelve Associates, Inc. with classmates David Gibson and Juanita Dugdale in 1980.
+Based in New York City, Two Twelve Associates designed work for some of the nation's largest hospitals. universities, and civic agencies through systems planning, policy development, and innovation management.
+The firm became known for a term that Harris coined, "public information design" which embodies Harris' work for the rest of her career.
+During this time she did design work for a big client, Citibank.
+The firm worked to help design their first ATM.
+Another large client that Two Twelve Associates did work for was the Central Park Zoo.
+They helped the zoo redo different displays and present information more effectively.
+While working at Two Twelve Associates, Harris found a passion for designing public information systems in a comprehensive and effective way.

-In 1994, she left Two Twelve to form Sylvia Harris LLC.
+In 1994, she left Two Twelve Associates to form Sylvia Harris LLC.
 She focused on using design to solve problems for civic agencies, universities, and hospitals.
+She led her company with a mindset that made her workers truly care about the people for whom they were designing.
+She emphasized to her designers that the work they were doing had a big impact on her client's lives.

-She renamed Sylvia Harris LLC to Citizen Research and Design as the company's focus shifted towards a design process driven by public research.
+She renamed Sylvia Harris LLC "Citizen Research and Design" while the company's focus shifted toward a design process driven by public research.
 In 2011 she co-founded the non-profit Public Policy Lab "committed to the more effective delivery of public services to the American people."
-In 2014 she was awarded the American Institute of Graphic Arts medal.

 Works

 2000 United States Census

 Harris was the creative director behind the design of the 2000 Census for the United States Census Bureau.
 The goal of the 1998 user-centered form redesign was to encourage Americans, including those who were previously underrepresented citizens, to participate.
+Harris led a team consisting of Yale Graduate Design students, Two Twelve Associates, and Don Dillman in creating an effective and effective survey that would produce effective results.